marion208/simulation_mortgage/README.md

 # React Project

-Mortgage loan simulation tool: calculation of monthly payments, with interest rate and insurance rate, according to the duration and amount of the loan
+Mortgage loan simulation tool: calculation of monthly payments, with interest rate and insurance rate, according to the duration and amount of the loan.
 Available online : https://simulation-credit-immobilier.marion208.com/